phyohan88/AirBnB-clone/README.md

     {
       "message": "Validation error",
       "statusCode": 400,
+      "errors": {
-      "errors": ["Email or username is required", "Password is required"] }
+        "credential": "Email or username is required",
+        "password": "Password is required"
+      }
+    }
     ```